How to Read (and Learn From) Every Email Newsletter You Subscribe to

 Sharing what you read and learn is another optional step.

-I add noteworthy articles to a specific page in Obsidian to share in my curated weekly newsletter.
+I add noteworthy articles to a specific page in Tana to share in my curated weekly newsletter.
 You might share via social media and generate discussion around your learning topics.

 Unsubscribe